Turtle

 Beekeeper

-Medium: Paper + gold calligraphy pen + watercolor + sharpie
+paper + gold calligraphy pen + watercolor + sharpie

 This textile was created to outfit a melanated working Royal.